 Soybeans Close 13¢ Lower

-In the outside markets, the NYMEX Brent crude oil is $0.39 per barrel lower, the dollar is higher and the Dow Jones Industrials are 66 points higher.
+In the outside markets, the Brent crude oil market is $0.96 per barrel lower, the U.S. dollar is lower, and the Dow Jones Industrials are 1 point lower.

-Jack Scoville, PRICE Futures Group senior grain analyst, says the trade is quiet.
+Jack Scoville, The PRICE Futures Group’s senior market analyst, says that the word of the day is boring.